Mohabnasser74/developer-news/server/docs/ERD-developer-news.md

 Node.js is selected for implementing the server for speed of development.
 Express.js is the web server framework.
-Sequelize to be used as an ORM.
+Mongoose to be used as an ODM.

 ## Auth